Mass in B minor: 20th century

 The Bach Choir of Bethlehem performed the American premiere of the complete Mass on March 27, 1900, in Bethlehem, Pennsylvania, though there is evidence that parts of the Mass had been performed in the United States as early as 1870.

 From early in the century, authors such as Albert Schweitzer, Arnold Schering, and Frederick Smend called for smaller performance forces, and experiments with (relatively) smaller groups began in the late 1920s.

 The first complete recording of the work was made in 1929, with a large choir and the London Symphony Orchestra led by Albert Coates.
-As of 2013, a database lists over 200 recordings with many different types of forces and performance styles.
+As of 2022, a database lists over 350 complete recordings with many different types of forces and performance styles.
 The work has played a central role in the 'historical performance movement' : Nikolaus Harnoncourt made the first recording with "period instruments" in 1968, his second Bach choral recording.
 Joshua Rifkin's first recording using the one-voice-per-part vocal scoring he proposes was made in 1982, and won a 1983 Gramophone Award.

+21st century

+The first use of the complete Mass as a liturgical setting for a Mass service occurred on October 4, 2025, in Kokkola, Finland.
+The service went on for 3 hours.

 Significance

 The Mass in B minor is widely regarded as one of the supreme achievements of classical music.
 Alberto Basso summarizes the work as follows: The Mass in B minor is the consecration of a whole life: started in 1733 for "diplomatic" reasons, it was finished in the very last years of Bach's life, when he had already gone blind.
 This monumental work is a synthesis of every stylistic and technical contribution the Cantor of Leipzig made to music.
 But it is also the most astounding spiritual encounter between the worlds of Catholic glorification and the Lutheran cult of the cross.

 Scholars have suggested that the Mass in B minor belongs in the same category as The Art of Fugue, as a summation of Bach's deep lifelong involvement with musical tradition—in this case, with choral settings and theology.
 Bach scholar Christoph Wolff describes the work as representing "a summary of his writing for voice, not only in its variety of styles, compositional devices, and range of sonorities, but also in its high level of technical polish ...
 Bach's mighty setting preserved the musical and artistic creed of its creator for posterity."

-The Mass was described in the 19th century by the editor Hans Georg Nägeli as "The Announcement of the Greatest Musical Work of All Times and All People" ("Ankündigung des größten musikalischen Kunstwerkes aller Zeiten und Völker").
+The Mass was described in the 19th century by Nägeli as "The Announcement of the Greatest Musical Work of All Times and All People" ("Ankündigung des größten musikalischen Kunstwerkes aller Zeiten und Völker").
 Despite being seldom performed, the Mass was appreciated by some of Bach's greatest successors: by the beginning of the 19th century Forkel and Haydn possessed copies.